Timex

 This model is named the Sprite.
 People have called it the "bullseye," "target," or "roulette wheel."

 Timex "TV dial" watch, probably 1970s.
 Seems very rare; I've only seen just this one.
 Cannot find any information on it.
 Appears to have been made at the Timex factory in Dundee, Scotland.
-No one I have asked has ever seen or heard of this watch.

-This is NOT the "very first TIMEX" !!!
 TIMEX "Nurse's Watch."
 It is from the early 1950s.
 Very clinical looking.
 Hangs upside down, pinned to nurse's uniform.

 1971 "Black & Blue" Timex, from England.
 Appears to be exceedingly rare.

 Timex MIL-W-46374B 1982.
-Mysterious and exceedingly rare "military contract watch.
+Mysterious and exceedingly rare "military contract watch."

 J Crew Timex 2008.
 Military style watch, quartz movement.
 Maybe the first design "collaboration" between Timex and a major clothing retailer.